LudovicEspeel/course-web-essentials/docs/82_docker_static/README.md

 * To view logs : `docker compose ps`
 * To view a list of the containers : `docker compose ls`

-Now everyone connected to the `devbit` network can acces your website through it's IP adress.
+Now everyone connected to the `devbit` network can acces your website through it's IP address.